-- a) Issued when: The responsible party submits an incomplete response to a notice.
-If the responsible party submits an incomplete response to a Request for Additional Information, use discretion to determine whether to issue a subsequent Request for Additional Information or proceed in the next step in the compliance process. - b) Issued by: The same person who issued the Notice of Noncompliance. - c) Issued via: Both U.S. Postal certified mail, which provides a signed and dated return receipt, and regular U.S. mail.
-See attachment 19 for an example.
+a) Issued when: The responsible party submits an incomplete response to a notice.
+If the responsible party submits an incomplete response to a Request for Additional

+Information, use discretion to determine whether to issue a subsequent Request for Additional Information or proceed in the next step in the compliance process.

+- b) Issued by: The same person who issued the Notice of Noncompliance. - c) Issued via: Both U.S. Postal certified mail, which provides a signed and dated return receipt, and regular U.S. mail.
+See Sample Request for Additional Information, ENC-021 for an example.